Lakentio/universe-engine/README.md

 ## Development

-To contribute to the project(please do this, I am a horrible dev, this project contain a lot of IA code):
+If you want to contribute (very welcome!):

 1. Fork the repository
-2. Create a branch for your feature
+2. Create a branch for your feature/bugfix
-3. Commit your changes
+3. Run local tests and format the code
-4. Open a Pull Request
+4. Open a Pull Request describing the change

+Tips for beginners:
+- Look for small files in `src/utils` or documentation improvements.
+- Start by adding docstrings or small unit tests.
+- If you prefer, ask a maintainer to mark an issue as "good first issue".

 ## License

 This project is under the MIT License.
 See the LICENSE file for more details.